DBAggie/learning-ruby/README.md

     - 5-Histogram
         - Refactor the Histogram program to use Method or Blocks
 - Challenge Programs
-  - Make a Calculator
-  - Calculate a fibonacci sequence
   - Sorting, Sorting, Sorting
   - Calculate the day someone was born using their age
     - Then do the reverse